MLB Wednesday scores, highlights, news, updates: Santana goes distance again

 Minnesota Twins 5, San Diego Padres 2 (box score)

-Cincinnati Reds at Pittsburgh Pirates , 7:05 p.m.
-ET (GameTracker)
+Cincinnati Reds at Pittsburgh Pirates (GameTracker)

-Kansas City Royals at Baltimore Orioles 7:05 p.m.
-ET (GameTracker)
+Kansas City Royals at Baltimore Orioles (GameTracker)

 Cleveland Indians at Boston Red Sox , 7:08 p.m.
 ET (GameTracker)